MarcelGarus/server/blog/draft-candy-compiler-pipeline.md

 That's why we also apply several optimizations on the MIR.
 These are the most important ones:

-### Module Folding
+- **Module Folding**:
   When there's a `candy:use`, we compile the corresponding file and input its code right here.
   The exports from the file are put in a struct.

-### Constant Folding
+- **Constant Folding**:
   When the result of a call of a builtin function can be already determined at compile-time, we inline the result right away.
   For example, when using `candy:int.is` to get the `candy:is` function from the `candy:int` module, we know the arguments to the generated `candy:structGet` call – we know all the exports of the `candy:int` module and we know that you look for the `candy:is` key.
   So, rather than executing that lookup during runtime, we replace it with a direct reference to the function.

-### Tree Shaking
+- **Tree Shaking**:
   If the result of a calculation is not used, it can be removed.
   This happens quite frequently.
   For example, when you import the `Core` library, but only use a fraction of the functions, we only keep those around.

-### Constant Lifting
+- **Constant Lifting**:
   If you have a function that creates lots of local variables (such as numbers, or `candy:True`, or `candy:False`), it's very likely that other functions use the same values.
   In that case, we move the value defintions out of the functions so that they don't need to create new objects on the heap every time they are called.

-### Common Subtree Elimination
+- **Common Subtree Elimination**:
   When constants are lifted into an outer scope, it's likely that the same constants may appear multiple times.
   We only keep one of them around.

-### Inlining
+- **Inlining**:
   Calls to other functions may be replaced with the function's code.
   We do that if the called function is very small.
   In the future, we probably need some better heuristics here; when done correctly, inlining is has the potential to enable the application of other optimizations.

-### Applying it

 This is the MIR with optimizations applied (note there's still lots of optimization potential):

 ```
-$1 = Builtins::equals:6
-$2 = Builtins::intAdd:18
-$3 = Builtins::intAdd:5
-$4 = Builtins::typeIs:19
-$5 = Builtins::typeIs:25
-$6 = Builtins::typeOf:5
-$7 = Examples:playground:inc:11
-$8 = Examples:playground:inc:15
-$9 = anonymous:$generated::needs
-$10 = builtinEquals
-$11 = builtinIfElse
-$12 = builtinIntAdd
-$13 = builtinTypeOf
-$14 = False
-$15 = Inc
-$16 = Int
-$17 = Nothing
-$18 = Text
-$19 = True
-$20 = 1
-$21 = "The `condition` must be either `True` or `False`."
-$22 = "The `reason` must be a text."
-$23 = "`a | typeIs Int` was not satisfied"
-$24 = "`int.is a` was not satisfied"
+...
 # anonymous:$generated::needs:isConditionTrue:then
 $25 = { (responsible $26) ->
   $27 = $19